snowy-owll/SphinxSpeechRecognitionService/README.md

 The "status" field can have the following values:
  - "start_init" – sent when the service starts and reports the start of recognition initialization;
  - "error_init" – sent when the initialization has completed with an error (the service stops its work, the "data" field contains a description of the error);
- - "init_complet"» – sent after successful completion of recognition initialization (after this, recognition of the key phrase is automatically started);
+ - "init_complete" – sent after successful completion of recognition initialization (after this, recognition of the key phrase is automatically started);
  - "start_recognize_keyphrase" – sent when the key phrase recognition process is running;
  - "start_recognize_command" – sent when command recognition is running;
  - "keyphrase_recognized" – sent when the key phrase is recognized (it is not sent to the “data” field, but if necessary, this behavior can be changed in the next version);